Nate Schierholtz: Washington Nationals (2014)

-Texas Rangers organization
+Texas Rangers

 On February 6, 2015, Schierholtz signed a minor league deal with the Texas Rangers.
 He competed for an outfield spot but was released on March 28 before the season started.

-Hiroshima Toyo Carp
+Hiroshima Toyo Carp (2015)

 After his release from Texas, Schierholtz went to Japan, signing a one-year deal with the Hiroshima Toyo Carp of Nippon Professional Baseball (NPB).
 During the 2015 season, he hit .250 (58-for-232), with 10 home runs and 30 RBIs in 65 games.
 "It was definitely an interesting experience and I learned a lot.
 I enjoyed living with the Japanese culture and learning some of their ways and values.
 The fans are very kind to the American foreign players and it was a great experience," Schierholtz summarized his time in Japan.

-Detroit Tigers organization
+Detroit Tigers

 On December 23, 2015, Schierholtz signed a minor league contract with the Detroit Tigers, and was invited to 2016 spring training.
 Failing to make the club, he played 31 games for the Triple-A Toledo Mud Hens of the International League, batting .246 with 29 hits, three home runs, and 13 RBI before his release on May 22.
 On August 5, 2016, Schierholtz received an 80-game suspension from Major League Baseball for testing positive for a performance-enhancing drug.

 Personal life

 Schierholtz married Kate Eveland, a former guard on the San Diego State basketball team on December 3, 2011.
-Cainan, his younger brother, was arrested on a DUI in 2004 and was charged with another DUI and felony hit-and-run on August 1, 2010.
-Nate said, "Obviously, it's very upsetting...
-It's just something very irresponsible and he's going to have to do some decent time for what he's done.
-I'll stick by him and support him to get the counseling he needs."
 Vai Jr., his youngest brother, attended the Air Force Academy and played baseball for the Falcons.
 His mother lives in Alamo, California; her house burned down in 2009 but was rebuilt.

 Schierholtz used to bat without batting gloves, one of the few Major Leaguers to do so, but since 2011 has used batting gloves.